A Practical Guide to Freshdesk Data Residency in 2026

 PlanPrice (per agent/month, billed annually)Key Features

-Free$0 (up to 10 agents)Email & Social Ticketing, Knowledge Base
+Free$0 (up to 10 agents)Email and social ticketing, knowledge base

 Wrapping up your Freshdesk data residency strategy: Build a smart and compliant stack

-By pairing Freshdesk with a security-first platform like eesel AI, you can get the best of both worlds: automation that saves your team time and complete control over where your data lives.
+By pairing a trusted platform like Freshdesk with a security-first tool like eesel AI, you can get the best of both worlds: advanced automation that saves your team time and complete peace of mind regarding where your data lives.

 Ready to add secure, compliant AI to your Freshdesk workflow?
-Try eesel AI for free and see how you can automate support without the compliance headaches.
+Try eesel AI for free and see how you can enhance your support while maintaining your data residency standards.

 Frequently asked questions

 Freshdesk data residency means keeping your customer data on servers physically located within a specific geographic region or country.
-When you sign up, you select a primary data hosting location (e.g., US, EU), which determines where core data like tickets and contacts are stored.
+When you sign up, you select a primary data hosting location (e.g., US, EU), which determines where core data like tickets and contacts are stored securely.

-Yes, certain features like Freshcaller's call recordings are initially processed in the US before being moved, and some features like "Call masking" are unavailable in EU or AU regions.
-Additionally, non-personally identifiable data, like billing info, might remain in US data centers.
+Yes, certain features like Freshcaller's call recordings are initially processed in the US before being moved to your regional server, and some features like "Call masking" may vary by region.
+Additionally, non-personally identifiable data, like billing info, is typically managed in centralized data centers to ensure account consistency.

 eesel AI offers EU data residency on its Business and Custom plans, ensuring customer data processed by the AI stays within the EU.
-It provides a secure, controlled way to integrate AI without compromising your existing Freshdesk data residency commitments.
+It provides a secure, controlled way to integrate AI that complements your existing Freshdesk data residency commitments.

 Share this post